6 Sustainable Building Tips to Coincide with Green Building Day

 Focus on Insulation

-A large amount of the energy usage for a building comes from heating and cooling, accounting for about 50 percent of energy costs.
+A large amount of the energy usage for a building comes from heating and cooling, accounting for about 50 per cent of energy costs.
 Heat in the winter and cooling in the summer can easily escape through leaks around doors, windows and ducts, resulting in more energy being used to maintain a comfortable temperature.

 Pay special attention to these areas throughout the construction process to ensure that they are properly sealed.
 Even a layer of insulating fibre in the roof can have a profound impact on the energy needed to heat and cool a home or building.
 Once the building is constructed, install thermostats and set the temperature as low as is comfortable in the winter and as high as is tolerable in the summer to avoid heavy energy usage.